The St. Lawrence River

-Next you’ll pass through the city of Saint-Denis before reaching Kamouraska, a famous destination for climbers.
+Next you’ll pass through the village of Saint-Denis-de-la-Bouteillerie before reaching Kamouraska, Saint-Germain, and Saint-André, a famous destination for climbers.
 Les falaises de Saint-André is one of the most popular climbing sites in Quebec.
 Climbing walls, boulders, overhangs, soft rock, and an exceptional backdrop are all on offer here.
 The site includes 120 routes for all levels, accessible to climbers with paperwork from SEBKA (the ecological society of the Kamouraskan tidal flats) – a non-profit organization whose mission is to conceive, create, undertake, and manage projects related to regional development.
 Note: you can also go bouldering at Mont Carmel, about 15 minutes from Kamouraska.

 If you continue on past the municipality of Saint-Germain on highway 132, you’ll find Les Jardins de la Mer, which harvests natural products from the river’s edge.
 Discover sea asparagus, arroche hastée, rose hips, and sea plantain, to name just a few.
 You can even try your luck and explore the shore to gather your own specimens—though remember to harvest responsibly, the tidal flats are a fragile ecosystem.